CsengeDBalint/Portfolio-site/README.md

 # Portfolio-site
-Project 2 of the Front-end webdeveloper Nanodegreee
+Project 2 of the Front-end webdeveloper Nanodegree

+#Content
+A simple portfolio site build with Html & Css after a mock up.

+#Contributing
+This is a learning project, so contributions are very welcome - there are definitely many details to imrpove.

+#Copyright
+MIT License
+(This Readme file was written as a part of the learning process-;-)